 The Market Place is available for use by community groups who have charitable purposes or who operate on a not-for-profit basis.
 The diary of activities in the Market Place is maintained by the town council Information Centre, so you can check availability there.
 Booking forms are available to download below.

 The town council does not charge community groups to hire the Market Place.
-The only cost for an event is for use of electricity if required which is £13.25 inclusive of VAT per bollard (there is one on each side of the Market Place) per day.
+The only cost for an event is for use of electricity if required, currently £13.25 inclusive of VAT per bollard (there is one on each side of the Market Place) per day.